ubclxing/Statistical_Learning_Short_Course_at_Data_Science_Bootcamp_USask_13June2023/Section 3/Practice_Questions.md

    * `Grad.Rate` is the response
    * All the remaining variables are predictors
 6. Extract the α and λ that corresponds to the smallest RMSE
-7. Using `glmnet()` build a non-cv elastic net model with &alpha and &lambda from step 6
+7. Using `glmnet()` build a non-cv elastic net model with α and λ from step 6
 8. Use `predict()` to get the predicted values from the non-cv elastic net model
 9. Using the predicted values and the true values, calculate MSE for the model